-Raoul and the coalition submitted the amicus brief in Nebraska v.
-Su, a case challenging the increase in minimum wage requirements for federal contract workers.
+Raoul and the coalition submitted the amicus brief in Texas v.
+Biden, a case involving a challenge to the executive order and final rule raising the minimum wage for federal contractors.
 Raoul and the states argue that both the president and the Department of Labor acted well within their authority when implementing the policies to ensure federal contract workers are paid fair living wages.
-In addition, Raoul and the attorneys general argue that the minimum wage increase is fully supported by practical evidence and is consistent with state and local experiences in raising the minimum wage for contractors.
+In addition, Raoul and the attorneys general argue that the minimum wage increase is fully supported by empirical evidence and is consistent with state and local experiences in raising the minimum wage for contractors.